ranzbak/sensu-check-critical-updates/README.md

 ## Overview

-The Sensu Reboot Required Check is a [Sensu Check][6] that looks for the reboot-required file on Ubuntu systems indicating a reboot is required.
+The Sensu Check File Exists is a [Sensu Check][6] that looks for the specified file.

 ## Files